marcus-grant/notes/python.md

 allows you to install libraries and manage environments.
 See the [Anaconda Python and Conda notes][-conda] for more information.

+## Concurrency

+### Asynchronous Programming

+[Asynchronous programming][-async] is when you have a program that can do multiple things at once.
+Python's standard library now has [asyncio][-asyncio] to provide both asynchronous and concurrent programming paradigms to python.

+## Multiprocessing

+Multiprocessing can be considered any kind of [parallel-computing][-parallel].
+That is, instead of sequentially performing every step in a program, either split the operations up and run them on multiple threads on a single CPU or on multiple sperate computers.
+Python has a few libraries and related workflows that allows saving energy and time on computation by splitting the workload into parallel operations.

+* [DASK][-dask]

 ## References

 ### Note References